 You can’t start looking for employees if you don’t know exactly what you’re looking for.
 The nature of the position should give you an idea of the kind of person who can do the job well.
 Then, consider what makes your team and their working environment unique.
 Individual personalities may find these conditions particularly uncomfortable or take longer than necessary to adapt.

 Once you’ve nailed down your target candidate, think of the circumstances affecting the search process.
-You should have an estimated timeline to fill the position, as well as a budget for the resources mentioned above.
+You should have an estimated timeline to fill the position and a budget for the resources mentioned above.
 This timeline will likely come down to how much of your own time you can afford to spend searching for and interviewing candidates.
 The same goes for the current employees involved in each phase.

 Laying out this information and staying as organized as possible dramatically increases the likelihood of success.
 You won’t worry as much about compromising your other daily responsibilities, mainly because there’s little chance of wasting time on the wrong people.